giuliov/pipeline-your-pipelines/doc/4-Build_images.md

 The _agents_ folder has everything needed to build and deploy the agents, _pipelines_ has the Azure Pipelines scripts in the form of YAML definitions and templates, distinguishing between _make_ and _deploy_ categories, i.e. make new Docker images versus starting new Docker containers.
 The _docker_ folders is referenced by the pipelines looking for the Docker context, in it we keep _windows_ and _linux_ images apart and finally we have a folder for each Dockerfile and referred scripts.

 ## What's next

-If we run the above pipelines successfully, we should see, in Azure Portal, two new Repositories (images) in the chosen Docker Registry
+If we run the above pipelines successfully, we should see, in Azure Portal, two new Repositories (images) in the chosen Docker Registry.

 ![Images in Docker Registry](./images/registry-list-of-repositories.png)